 I’m excited to share the dessert table from my daughter’s Magical Unicorn Party with you guys today. 🦄 My goal was to make this table festive and fun, but not overwhelming… after all this was just one little piece of the party!

-As much as I love to admire at “over-the-top” dessert tables – and even bring them to life for large events myself once in a while – the reality is that they usually require a LOT of time and money (as in several hundreds and sometimes thousands of dollars 🤑).
+As much as I love to admire at “over-the-top” dessert tables – and even bring them to life for large events myself once in a while – the reality is that they usually require a LOT of time and money (as in several hundred and sometimes thousands of dollars 🤑).